Mischievous707/ICRA2025-SUP/README.md

 | RAM + SAM   |           | 34.19 | 37.27  |
 | RAM + SAM2  |           | 35.80 | 38.35  |

-> todo:重写分析

-> we report various semantic segmentation results on Replica dataset.
-The combination of the RAM and SAM series demonstrates a significant advantage over MaskCLIP and Mask2former.
-Although its performance metrics are slightly lower than those of fine-tuned models, the open-vocabulary segmentation model demonstrates a clear advantage in scene transferability.
-There is no significant performance difference between the SAM and SAM2 models, but SAM is more widely-used and adaptable to other models.
-Therefore, we selected the RAM+SAM combination for object segmentation in scenes.
+We present various semantic segmentation results on the Replica dataset.

+The combination of the RAM and SAM series shows a significant advantage over MaskCLIP and Mask2Former.
+While its performance metrics are slightly lower than those of fine-tuned models, the open-vocabulary segmentation model demonstrates a clear edge in scene transferability.

+There is no notable performance difference between the SAM and SAM2 models, but SAM is more widely used and adaptable to other models.
+Therefore, we chose the RAM+SAM combination for object segmentation in scenes.